 - A tumor that is pressing on the optic nerve

-- Optic neuritis, an inflammation (swelling) of the optic nerve secondary to multiple sclerosis
+- Optic neuritis, an inflammation (swelling) of the optic nerve caused by multiple sclerosis

 - A hereditary condition in which the person experiences loss of vision first in one eye, and then in the other (known as Leber's hereditary optic neuropathy)